 "Mysterio and Psicosis," answered Konnan with conviction.

-"Nobody can follow them," Konnan continued.
+"Nobody can follow them," Konnan assured.
 "I am learning it now.
 It is the hottest thing you have ever seen."

 Extreme Wrestling Becomes Art